underscoreio/underscoreio/src/html/_books/essential-scala.md

 title: Essential Scala
 layout: book
 navbar: books
+icon: scala
 color: "#e8515b"
 level: Beginner
 price: "$50"
-description: The course teaches you Scala from the basics of its syntax to advanced problem solving techniques.
+description: The book teaches you Scala from the basics of its syntax to advanced problem solving techniques.
 We place a heavy focus on developing the functional programming mindset you need to get the most out of the language.
-Each section has a practical focus, mixing presentation with in-depth hands-on labs and exercises.
+Each section has a practical focus, mixing content with in-depth and exercises.
 products:
   selfDirected:
     single: